Guide to Hoi An

 There are some fantastic cooking schools in Hoi An that host morning or afternoon classes.
 You are shown local ingredients, cook an array of dishes taught by established professionals and feast on them afterwards.

-Along the waterfront there are bars from one end to the other and they will all coax you into drinking at their bar with offers of free drinks.
+Along the waterfront there are bars from one end to the other and they will all coax you into drinking at their bar with offers of free drinks and happy hours.
 So find the one with the best atmosphere and you’ll have a good time.
-Also the restaurants are open until what seemed to be forever so you can chow down on some fresh food before stumbling home.

 The hostel I stayed at offered free taxi rides to a nightclub ‘Volcano’ bar which offers $2 all you can drink spirits until midnight.
 I know what you’re thinking, firstly how do they afford this, secondly is it methanol?!
 We were certainly skeptical at first but we slowly eased into it and never had any problems with the alcohol quality (just keep your wits about you).

-There are also meant to be great beach parties on Cua Dai beach I heard about, however I never got that far.
+There are also meant to be great beach parties on Cua Dai beach I heard about, however never quite made it there.

 How long to stay